 If you’re due to transfer to us because we’ve been selected as a preferred bidder for a particular set of services, we’ll be in touch with you via your current employer shortly after the announcement is made.
 We’ll usually share an email address where you can ask questions directly to us, and we’ll work with your employer to make sure you get to meet some of our team and ask questions about your individual circumstances.

 Once we’re named preferred bidder, we’ll be hard at work on a process called ‘Mobilisation’.
-In summary, this is a great deal of work our Integration team does to make sure everything transfers safely and no one (you included) is affected by the transfer day.
+In summary, this is a great deal of work our Integration team does to make sure everything transfers safely and services continue to run smoothly through transfer day.
 This process includes your transfer of employment (TUPE).

-TUPE law means you’ll usually keep the same terms and conditions as you have today, including your pay, when you transfer to Virgin Care because we begin providing the service you currently work in.
+TUPE is a legal process of transfering your employment.
+If you’re transferring automatically, it means you keep the same terms and conditions as you have with your current employer when you transfer to Virgin Care because we begin providing the service you currently work in.

-There’s no interview, because the transfer is automatic if you’re eligible (and if you’re not, you’ll stay with your current employer).
-You’ll hear about the process from your current employer, and they’ll lead it.
-There’s usually plenty of opportunity to meet the Virgin Care team before you transfer and ask questions.
+There’s no interview, because the transfer is automatic if you’re eligible.
+You’ll hear about the process from your current employer, and they’ll lead you through it.
+There’s usually plenty of opportunities to meet the Virgin Care team before you transfer and ask us questions.

-Normally, provided you’ve booked it through your current employer’s process and it’s approved, your pre-booked annual leave will also transfer to us – so it won’t affect your holiday.
+Normally, provided you’ve booked it through your current employer’s process and it’s approved, your pre-booked annual leave will also transfer to us.

 Preparing for day 1

-Our aim is to make sure that day 1 is just the same as the day before it.
-We’ll usually try and get your name badge and lanyard to you ready for day 1, and you’ll be invited to an arrivals event where you’ll be able to learn more about Virgin Care.
-Management colleagues may have had a pre-transfer day with our team looking at the details of handover, but this isn’t always possible.
+Our aim is to make sure that day 1 is as smooth as possible, and although there’s some change – to back office systems and processes – it’s as smooth as possible for you.
+We’ll usually try and get your name badge and lanyard to you as soon as possible, and you’ll be invited to an arrivals event where you’ll be able to learn more about Virgin Care.
+Management colleagues may have had a pre-transfer day with our team looking at the details of handover.

 Our aim is to make the safe transfer of services as streamlined as possible, so that the transfer isn’t noticeable to service users and they continue to see the same people, you have access to the same records and equipment, and everything carries on being high quality and safe.
 It’s our top priority when landing new services for day 1.